ua-snap/sea-ice-atlas/README.md

 ### Update data in MapServer

 The data update on MapServer is done on `hades`.
-These steps assume that the new GeoTIFFs to be added are in an archive named `seaice2016.bz2`.
-We also need a copy of all the GeoTIFFs to move to `hermes` to update PostGIS.
+These steps assume that the new GeoTIFFs to be added are in an archive named `~/seaice2016.bz2`.

- 1. Move the old and files to the appropriate location on `hades`.
+ 1. Copy needed files to `hades`.
     ```
+    scp ~/seaice2016.bz2 user@hades:~
+    scp ~/repos/sea-ice-atlas/etc/mapfile-generator/hsia-2017.map user@hades:~
-    scp seaice2016.bz2 user@hades:~
+    scp ~/repos/sea-ice-atlas/etc/mapfile-generator/hsia-cache-2017.cfg user@hades:~
+    ```
+ 1. Move the old and new GeoTIFF files to the appropriate location on `hades`.
+    ```
     ssh user@hades
     tar -jxvf seaice2016.bz2
-    cp /path/to/existing/data/* /var/www/html/hsia-2017
-    cp seaice2016.bz2/*.tif /var/www/html/hsia-2017
+    cp seaice2016/*.tif /var/www/html/seaice-monthly-2016
-    sudo chown -R apache:apache /var/www/html/hsia-2017
+    sudo chown -R apache:apache /var/www/html/seaice-monthly-2016
     ```
- 1. Get an archive of all the data to move to `hermes`, copy to local machine.
+ 1. Move the new mapfile into place.
     ```
+    sudo cp hsia-2017.map /var/www/html
+    sudo chown apache:apache /var/www/html/hsia-2017.map
+    ```
+ 1. Edit the tilecache configuration file.
+ 1. Get an archive of all the data to move to `hermes`, copy to local machine then `hermes`.
+    ```
-    cd /var/www/html/seaice-monthly-2016
+    cd /var/www/html/hsia-2017
     tar -cjvf seaice.bz2 *
     mv seaice.bz2 ~
     exit
     scp user@hades:seaice.bz2 .
+    scp seaice.bz2 user@hermes:~
     ```

 ### Update data in PostGIS